akvo/akvo-flow-docs/docs/topic/fieldapp/4-updating-survey-app.rst

 3. Send an email with the Field Survey app (APK file) as an attachement to the gmail email address that is configured on the phone.

 4. Open the email app on the phone.
-If you don't have the email app icon on your home screen, you can `create a shortcut <create_shortcut>`.
+If you don't have the email app icon on your home screen, you can :ref:`create a shortcut <create-shortcut>`.

 .. figure:: img/3-installing-app-2-arrow.gif
    :width: 200 px